yx-05/Video-Focus-Level/README.txt

 MODIFICATION
-1.User should save their video to be cut into clips in VideoSource file with name "your_video.mp4" 2.User can modify video playing while waiting extraction of user's focus interval in the 10 minutes by saving favoured video into VideoSource/
+1.User should save their video to be cut into clips in VideoSource file with name "your_video.mp4" 2.User can modify video playing while waiting extraction of user's focus interval in the 10 minutes by saving favoured video into VideoSource/ with name "tuto.mp4"

 DETAILS:
 Video Cutter details: